KumoCorp/kumomta/docs/tutorial/install_from_source.md

 ```

 In the above you are telling Cargo to run the Rust compiler to build an
-optimized release version and package it as kumod, then execute kumod using the
+optimized release version of kumod, then execute kumod using the policy file
-policy file called `simple_policy.lua`.
+called `simple_policy.lua`.

 You can add debugging output by adjusting the `KUMOD_LOG` environment variable.
 For exampe, setting `KUMOD_LOG=kumod=trace` in the environment will run with